unicode-org/cldr/docs/ldml/tr35-dates.md

 <!ELEMENT windowsZones (mapTimezones?) >
 ```

 The `<mapTimezones>` element can be also used to provide mappings between Unicode time zone IDs and other time zone IDs.
-This example specifies a mapping from Windows TZIDs to Unicode time zone IDs .
+This example specifies a mapping from Windows TZIDs to Unicode time zone IDs.

 ```xml
 <mapTimezones otherVersion="07dc0000" typeVersion="2011n">